rafaelnevesc/case-4intelligence/README.md

 # case-4intelligence
 This project contains the code used in the case for the 4intelligence Economics Data Science Internship.
-Vsiaulizations can be seen at maximum resolution in "graphic" and "gif" directories
+Visulizations can be seen at max resolution in "graphic" and "gif" directories